 - Place the dough in a lightly greased bowl, cover with plastic wrap, and allow to rest for 80 minutes, or until doubled in size.

-- Once rested, punch down the dough and divide into pieces (3 or 5).
+- Punch down the dough and divide into pieces (3 or 5).
 Shape them into baguettes, and roll out to 10-20" long for the 5 strand braid, and 30" long for the crown.
 If the dough doesn't roll out long enough, allow it to rest for a minute or two, then try again.

-- Whisk up another egg until it's nice and loose (adding a splash of milk/water if required), and gently brush over the surface of the bread.
+- Whisk up another egg until it's nice and loose (adding a splash of milk/water if required), and gently brush over the whole surface of the bread (sides and all).

-- Bake in the preheated oven for 20 minutes, or until the dough has an even golden colour all over and an internal temp registers 88 °C (190 °F).
+- Bake in the preheated oven for about 20-30 minutes, or until the dough has an even golden colour all over and an internal temp registers 88 °C (190 °F).
 Tent with foil if it's browning too quickly.

 - Allow to cool before glazing.